Teaching Pilates Too Much?

 Teaching Pilates doesn’t mean you are a slave to the client’s schedule

 You are the boss of your schedule.
 No one really knows what is in it but you.
 So, when scheduling a client instead of asking them when do they want to come in.
 Tell them when you are available.
 Practice saying “I have _____ or _____ available.
 Which one works for you.”

 While I cannot say what the exact number of hours a week is good to teach, we are all different and have different needs.
 What I do recommend is that your schedule is your schedule.
 If you feel like you are working for your business and it is not working for you then let’s talk.

 I cover taking charge of your schedule in my online course here.
 One of my past attendees of this workshop and previous guest blogger for Profitable Pilates, Andrea Maida shares how much it helped her to take charge of her schedule here.

 I am presenting this course as a workshop on October 8th at Vitality Method Pilates in Atlanta, GA.
 As well as my Converting First Time Clients workshop.
 There are PMA CEC’s available on these.
 This workshop will cover: Creating your Ideal Schedule, Filling your Ideal Schedule, and tips to create client consistency.
 Imagine not knowing if it’s summer, winter, spring, or fall?
 What if every week you were teaching enough?
 What if you didn’t overwork some weeks and underwork others?
 It is possible!
-And my next workshop will cover it.
-For more information and to register click here.
+And my course covers it.
+For more information, click here.